ftvkyo/ftvkyo.github.io/content/post/my-time-and-focus-02.md

 ---
-title: "On self-organization, part 2: But how?"
+title: "My Time and Focus.
+Part 2: But how?"
 date: 2022-12-23T17:00:00+00:00
-tags: [Reflection, Organization]
+tags: [Reflection, Organisation, Psychological]
 toc: true
 aliases:
-- "004"
+- "004-on-self-organization-02"
 description: >
-  Personal organization through note-taking and some extra thoughts on the topic.
+  Personal organisation through note-taking and some extra thoughts on the topic.
 ---

-{{< figure src=`/img/004/reintroduction.svg` alt=`An arrow with a loop in the middle, representing "reintroduction".` >}}
+{{< figure src=`/img/post/my-time-and-focus-02/reintroduction.svg` alt=`An arrow with a loop in the middle, representing "reintroduction".` >}}

 ## Reintroduction

-In the [previous part](/post/003-on-self-organization-01/) I have gone through some tools and approaches to self-organization.
+In the [previous part](/post/my-time-and-focus-01/) I have gone through some tools and approaches to self-organisation.
 The main focus was on note-taking, and now it is finally time to highlight some neat parts of it.

 I have already more-or-less described the criteria that I want the note-taking system to satisfy, and why I need it, so here I'm going to talk about its **implementation details**.